• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 INTER-LIBRARY LOAN POLICY

-As a member of the NIOGA System, we will make every effort to fill requests from other members immediately unless there is a local waiting list for the material.
-If we borrow a book or other material from NIODA or other member libraries, we will honor the circulation rules of the lending library if they differ from our own.
-Any fines differing from our fine system must be made known to the patron upon borrowing the material.
-The responsibility of fines is not to the lending library, but to the borrowed library.
+As a member of the NIOGA System, we will make every effort to fill requests from other members immediately, unless there is a local waiting list for the material.
+If the Byron-Bergen Public Library borrows a book or other material from NIOGA or other member libraries, we will honor the circulation rules of the lending library if they differ from our own.
+Any fines differing from the Byron-Bergen Public Library’s fine system must be made known to the patron upon borrowing the material.
+The responsibility of fines is not to the lending library, but to the borrowing library.

-As a member of NIOGA, we will endeavor to honor the contractual commitments of NIOGA between libraries and agencies.
+As a member of NIOGA, the Byron-Bergen Public Library will endeavor to honor the contractual commitments of NIOGA between libraries and agencies.

 NON-RESIDENT POLICY

-If an individual lives or owns property within the NIOGA region (Niagara, Orleans and/or Genesee Counties) the person is considered eligible to receive a library card at no charge, provided the individual can show proof of residency and/or proof of property ownership.
-In addition, those patrons that attend the Byron-Bergen Public School district and those employed within the area are also considered eligible to receive a library card at no charge.
+If an individual lives or owns property within the NIOGA Region (Niagara, Orleans and/or Genesee Counties), the person is considered eligible to receive a library card at no charge, provided the individual can show proof of residency and/or proof of property ownership.
+In addition, those patrons who attend the Byron-Bergen Public School District and those employed within the area are also considered eligible to receive a library card at no charge.

-Individuals not falling within the guidelines above would be considered non-residents and will be charges a fee of not less than $30 per year for a library card.
+Individuals not falling within the guidelines above would be considered non-residents and will be charged a fee of not less than $20 per year for a library card.

-In addition, non-resident patrons may borrow 8 items at any given time, including no more than 2 audiovisual (A.V.) materials.
-New patrons are limited to 2 items on the day of registration.
+In addition, non-resident patrons may borrow eight items at any given time, including no more than two audiovisual (AV) materials.
+New patrons (those with less than one year of membership) are limited to two items on the day of registration.

 RULES OF CONDUCT FOR LIBRARY USERS

-Library patrons are expected to be orderly so that other may enjoy the use of the Library undisturbed.
-Violators of the above may be denied use of the Library.
+Library patrons are expected to be orderly so that others may enjoy the use of the Library undisturbed.
+Violators may be denied use of the Library.

-Patrons are asked to silence their cell phones while patronizing the Library.
-While it is understandable that emergency use of cell phones may be necessary while attending the Library, patrons that must accept a phone call while using the facility are asked to exit the Library area while taking the call.
+Patrons are asked to silence their cell phones while patronizing the Byron- Bergen Public Library.
+While it is understandable that emergency use of cell phones may be necessary while attending the Library, patrons who must accept a phone call while using the facility are asked to exit the Library area while taking the call.

-While Libraries are generally considered friendly, safe environments for children, parents should be aware that Libraries are public buildings where any individual may enter.
-In this way, the Library may be compared to a shopping mall or airport, for example, in that the person standing next to you may be your next door neighbor or they may be a perfect stranger about whom nothing is known.
-In addition, Library staff is hired to perform Library duties and cannot be expected to deal with a small child who might be frightened, tired or ill.
-Parents, not Library staff, are responsible for the behavior of children using the Library.
-For theses reasons, we prefer that adults supervise their children while they use the facilities.
+While libraries are generally considered friendly, safe environments for children, parents should be aware that Libraries are public buildings where any individual may enter.
+In this way, the Byron- Bergen Public Library may be compared to an airport, for example, in that the person standing next to you may be your neighbor or they may be a perfect stranger about whom nothing is known.
+In addition, Library staff are hired to perform Library duties and cannot be expected to deal with a child who might be frightened, tired, or ill.
+Parents, not Library staff, are responsible for the behavior of their children using the Library.
+For these reasons, we prefer that adults supervise their children while using the facilities.

 GIFT POLICY

-Gifts received by the Manager will be recorded in the special memorial book by the donor, when possible.
+Gifts received by the Byron-Bergen Public Library Manager will be recorded in the special memorial book by the donor, when possible.
 Memorial material will also be designated as such.

-Display cases and all other areas within the Library will be utilized at the discretion of the Manager, but are provided for the interest, information, and enlightenment of all people in the community which the Library serves.
-There are spaces to display various brochures and pamphlets, also at the discretion of the Manager.
+Display cases and all other areas within the Byron-Bergen Public Library will be utilized at the discretion of the Library Manager, but they are provided for the interest, information, and enlightenment of all people in the communities which the Library serves.
+There are spaces to display various brochures and pamphlets, also at the discretion of the Library Manager.

-Political and/or controversial material and exhibits can be rejected by the Manager and/or Board.
+Political and/or controversial material and exhibits can be rejected by the Library Manager and/or Board of Trustees.
 Exhibit materials should meet the criteria of public interest, be informational or enlightening subjects, and/or promote the goals, resources or services of the Library.
-Individuals displaying items in the case will be notified that the Board of Trustees and the employee of the Library assume no responsibility for the preservation, protection, or possible damage or theft of any items displayed.
-Items for a display will be accepted without a waiver signed by the owner absolving Byron-Bergen Public Library and the Towns of Byron and Bergen of liability for loss or damage beyond that covered by insurance.
+Individuals displaying items in the case will be notified that the Board of Trustees and the employees of the Library assume no responsibility for the preservation, protection, or possible damage or theft of any items displayed.
+Items for a display will be accepted with a waiver signed by the owner absolving the Byron-Bergen Public Library and the Towns of Byron and Bergen of liability for loss or damage beyond that covered by insurance.

 GRIEVANCE POLICY